 - Colour options: Silver/Space grey aluminium

 - Red dot on digital crown symbolises cellular

-Since the Series 4 emerged, the Series 3 is now only available in silver and space grey aluminium finishes.
-There's also a Nike+ version (as there is with the Series 4).
+Since the Series 4 emerged, the Series 3 has been only available in silver and space grey aluminium finishes.
+There's also a Nike+ version (as there is with the Series 4 and 5).

-As there's zero design change to the Series 3 case from earlier versions, if you have existing bands from the original or Series 2 these will still fit.
-The bands are also compatible with the newer Series 4.
+As there's zero design change to the Series 3 case from earliera and later versions, if you have existing bands from any other Apple Watch these will fit.

-- Available on EE and Vodafone in the UK
+- Available on EE, O2 and Vodafone in the UK

-- You need your iPhone to be on one of those networks
+- You need your iPhone to be on the same network

 The stand-out feature of the Watch Series 3 at launch was its 4G connectivity in the GPS+Cellular version, enabling you to ditch your iPhone completely should you wish to go for a run without it.